-If you are concerned about the dangers of withdrawal from a physical dependency to alcohol, or if you are suffering from suicidal depression please do talk to a doctor.
-We are here and will be here to share support throughout your recovery but please do detox safely with medical assistance if you are concerned about the physical or psychological risks of quitting cold turkey
+Quitting alcohol cold turkey can put you at risk physically and psychologically.
+If you are concerned about the dangers of withdrawal from a physical dependency to alcohol, or if you are suffering from suicidal depression please do talk to a doctor before your quit date.
+In our online community, we are here 24/7 to encourage you.
+We hope you’ll share your story.
+We’ll share our support while you learn to live alcohol-free in a world that celebrates alcohol.
+However, please do detox safely with medical assistance if you are concerned about possible risk associated with alcohol detox.

-Many of us did indeed stop cold turkey from a level of consumption that might be considered dangerous and suffered withdrawal symptoms that were not more intense than a hangover but the risks involved are very specific to the individual and only a trained physician can determine the safety to you.
+Many members of our online community did indeed stop drinking alcohol cold turkey, from a level of consumption that might be considered dangerous, and suffered withdrawal symptoms that were not more intense than a hangover.
+But the risks involved in quitting alcohol cold turkey are specific to the individual and only a trained physician can determine the safety for you.

 The following was written by one of our members, as an outline of possible withdrawal symptoms to be aware of :

-If you are WITHIN THE FIRST FOUR DAYS of no longer drinking alcohol, please pay close attention to your body as some TEMPORARY signs and symptoms of alcohol withdrawal may appear and can potentially be life-threatening.
+If you are WITHIN THE FIRST FOUR DAYS of quitting alcohol, please pay close attention to your body as some TEMPORARY signs and symptoms of alcohol withdrawal may appear and can potentially be life-threatening.
 If you are experiencing any combination of the following:

 Shaking in your hands and/or body, headaches, vomiting where you can’t keep anything down including water, racing heartbeat, confusion, or extreme weakness that does not go away or continues to get worse, please seek medical attention promptly.

-Here is an online resource, if you do so choose, that may help you if you are questioning whether or not you need medical attention: https://www.mdcalc.com/ciwa-ar-alcohol-withdrawal
+Here is an online resource that may help you if you are questioning whether or not you need medical attention: https://www.mdcalc.com/ciwa-ar-alcohol-withdrawal

 Please be advised that this site (BOOM) is not monitored by health professionals.
 We are a conglomerate of people who are working through our personal obstacles with removing alcohol from our lives in a private and relaxed forum.
 We are here to seek support ourselves and support others by sharing our knowledge, stories and experiences.